 According to a recent HIMSS survey released during its 2016 conference, 58 percent of healthcare professionals connect with their patients via mobile-optimized patient portals.

 Patient portal is a solution to fulfill MACRA legislation needs of meaningful use and patient engagement.
 By 2015, 95 percent of hospitals and 85 percent of office-based physicians offered patient portal access, according to ONC data.

-Despite higher rate of adoption of patient portal by physicians, its usage at the patients end remained very low.
+Despite the higher rate of adoption of patient portal by physicians, its usage at the patients ends remained very low.
 A 2017 analysis from the Government Accountability Office (GAO) found that only 15 percent of patients interacted with the portals their providers offered.

 Healthcare professionals can play a vital role in encouraging patients to log in to their Patient Portals by educating them about its ease of use and benefits associated with their overall health.